Virgildev/v-supplychain-restaurants/README.md

 | Requirements                | qb/ox                    |
 | Support                           | Depends              |

-# NO THIS WILL NOT BE CONVERTED TO ESX, QBOX WILL BE COMING IF THERE IS ENOUGH INTEREST!!
+# NO THIS WILL NOT BE CONVERTED TO ESX, QBOX HAS ARRIVED!!